-- (b) Argue four cases against value added tax (VAT) levied in most countries. - (c) Mapema Ltd. deals in a wide variety of vatable goods and is registered for value added tax (VAT) purposes.
+- Summarise four contents of a notice of default assessment made by the commissioner to a taxpayer as provided under Tax Procedures Act, 2015.
+(4 marks) - (b) Argue four cases against value added tax (VAT) levied in most countries. - (c) Mapema Ltd. deals in a wide variety of vatable goods and is registered for value added tax (VAT) purposes.
 The following information was extracted from its records for the month of January 2022.